Academic Leaders Start Here

-Session III: Creating Self and Current Topics in Leadership and Higher Education
+Creating Self and Current Topics in Leadership and Higher Education

 Session III involves one-and-a-half days of additional presentations and leadership discussion.
 After spending the first two sessions focusing on individual strengths and developing the Fellows leadership styles, this session introduces aspects of using their leadership styles to interact with colleagues and situations.